 Lean ground beef is best in these spicy meatballs

-In terms of the ground beef I use, I prefer lean ground beef (85/15) in this spicy meatballs recipe.
+In terms of the ground beef I use, I like to use lean ground beef (85/15) in this recipe.
 You could probably use extra lean, but I don’t think it will be as flavorful.

 And although I haven’t tried it, I’m pretty sure that ground lamb would work with this recipe too.